davepinch/pinchy.cc/content/topics/people/n/norman-vaughan/en.wikipedia.org.md

 ---
-title: "Norman D. Vaughan (en.wikipedia.org)"
+title: "Norman D. Vaughan (Wikipedia)"
 retrieved: 2024-01-13
 excerpt: >-
   Colonel **Norman Dane Vaughan** (December 18, 1905 – December 23, 2005) was an American dogsled driver and explorer whose first claim to fame was participating in Admiral Byrd's first expedition to the South Pole.
 He also ran dog teams in a professional capacity as part of a search and rescue unit in World War II, in sporting events like the Olympics and the Iditarod Trail Sled Dog Race, and in three Presidential Inauguration ceremonies.